-6.1 Staff help develop students' ability to self-regulate emotional experience through building awareness of physiological symptoms (external and internal body cues) and practicing regulation strategies (resources 1-3).
+6.1 Staff help develop student ability to self-regulate emotional experience through building awareness of physiological symptoms (external and internal body cues) and practicing regulation strategies (resource 1 & 2).

-- Staff support students in self-identification of emotional state based on physiological cues (heart rate, internal body awareness).
+- Staff support student in self-identification of emotional state based on physiological cues (heart rate, internal body awareness).
 "Jack, check in with your body.
 How are you feeling right now?"
-"Sam, how's your engine running right now?" - Staff support students in identifying subtle changes in physiological and emotional states. - Staff take time to explore and practice self-regulation strategies with students when students are not dysregulated so that effective strategies are available and familiar when students need to use them. - Examples of self-regulation strategies are posted in multiple places in the classroom and practiced routinely. - Staff models appropriate self-regulation and use of strategies in response to their own emotional states.
-This includes utilizing "tag in" strategies to encourage teamwork and support opportunities for staff to "reset" and take breaks when needed.
+"Sam, how's your engine running right now?" - Staff support students in identifying subtle changes in physiological and emotional states. - Staff take time to explore and practice self-regulation strategies with students when students are not dysregulated so that effective strategies are available and familiar when students need to use them. - Examples of self-regulation strategies are posted in multiple places in the classroom and practiced routinely.